-NBIO 731 Microscopy (2 cr)
+NBIO 710 (CBPH710) Advanced Microscopy (3 cr)

 This course aims to provide the knowledge one may need to understand the reach of microscopy imaging techniques, to be able to choose the right imaging modality, label the sample, carry out the experiment, analyze data, and troubleshoot any pitfalls that may occur.
 Starting from the principles of microscopy, proceeding to the description of conventional and advanced modern techniques, and evaluating advantages and disadvantages of each method.
 Spring.
-Ghukasyan.
+Itano/Bear.
+Syllabus

 NBIO 733 Neurocircuits and Behavior Journal Club (1 cr)

 This course involves discussion of new research papers focused on delineating how neurocircuits function to orchestrate various behavioral states.
 Papers for discussion will be chosen by instructor and students, and students will rotate in lead discussions.
 1-2 papers will be covered each week in details, and students who are leading discussion are required to provide a short critique of their paper, which will be posted online on post-publication peer review forums.
 Spring.
 Mark Zylka Syllabus